strimeapp/Orange-Trust-Badge-HTML-SDK/README.md

 - a banner which was initially used on Orange website

 ## License
-As the other SDK of this project initiated by Orange, this package is licensed under the open source Apache License.
+As the other SDKs of this project initiated by Orange, this package is licensed under the open source Apache License.

 ## Contact
 Romain BIARD, [romain@strime.io](mailto://romain@strime.io)